Master Data Management: A Complete Guide from A to Z

 A proprietary MDM software comes with a licensing cost, vendor lock-in, and limited scope of customization and flexibility.
 While large organizations with enormous resources needn’t have to worry, it’s the mid-level and relatively smaller enterprises that find themselves in a tricky situation.

 That’s where open-source MDM scores a point.
 It decreases implementation complexity, expense, and finds solutions to your unique needs through limitless flexibility, time-to-value—comfortably steering you towards your enterprise MDM goals.
-Here are a few advantages that are inherent in open-source MDM:

 Freedom: For open-source MDM, the term ‘freedom’ acquires a lot of meanings.
 It means freedom from vendor’s restrictions to customize the source code, imparting users’ complete flexibility to leverage the solution as per enterprise needs.
 It refers to the freedom of interoperability between systems, applications by connecting diverse systems and people with the help of APIs.
 It also means freedom to seek help from lively, open-source communities where the best developers, MDM professionals, contribute from across the globe.
 Lastly, freedom means flexibility and the ability to innovate and operate at scale.